Obituary of Cheryl Ann McKenzie

 Cheryl’s family would like to thank Drs.
 Yoshida and Maddison, the nurses, staff and volunteers at the Bluewater Health Cancer Clinic and St. Joseph’s Hospice.
 As an expression of sympathy, friends who wish may send memorial donations to St. Joseph’s Hospice, 475 Christina Street N., Sarnia, N7T 5W3, or Dr. Linda Bowring Music Therapy Program, c/o Bluewater Health, 89 Norman Street, Sarnia, N7T 6S3, or Cystic Fibrosis Canada or the charity of their choice.
 Messages of condolence & memories may be left at www.mckenzieblundy.com.

-To send flowers to the family of Cheryl McKenzie, please visit Tribute Store
+To plant a tree in memory of Cheryl McKenzie, please visit Tribute Store